 It's important to note those with disabilities who may be more prone to falling or tripping, too.
 Rietdyk's 2021 study found a positive correlation between those taking prescription medicines and falling over; another 2021 study similarly highlights issues with falls among people with intellectual disabilities (ID), citing risk factors such as "decreasing physical ability, epilepsy, paretic conditions, impulsiveness, previous falls, incontinence and non-use of assistive equipment".
 Whenever we stifle a snigger or stare when someone trips in public, we would all do well to remember that many disabilities aren't visible and a discreet helping hand might be the way to approach the situation – not the social media-normalised, slapstick response.
 If, collectively, we no longer laughed, the culture of embarrassment might eventually dissipate altogether.

-Alternatively, us frequent fallers could simply try to embrace and own the ungracefulness of tripping as best we can.
-When I fell that day in the station, I attempted to meet the snickerers head on.
+Alternatively, us frequent flyers could simply try to embrace and own the ungracefulness of tripping as best we can.
+When I fell in London Bridge station, I attempted to meet the sniggers head on.
 "I can't stand it when that happens!"
 I said, which seemed to help me feel a bit better, if nothing else.
 Or, if in doubt, freak them out, as viral TikToker Lawrence Layton suggests: "Just get up, and say 'I'm sorry – it's just been so long since I inhabited a body'."